The Paradigm of Industrial AI: Use Cases Are Delivering Business Value

 sometimes external data sources) and performs predictive analytics on thousands of logged events.
 To understand a real-life Industrial AI use case in action, you can watch these videos that show how Aspen Mtell® uses autonomous ML-based agents to predict equipment failures, detect deviations from normal behavior and prescribe detailed actions to mitigate or solve future problems.

-2. Quality, reliability and assurance is the second-largest industrial AI use case category at 20.5%.
+2. Quality, reliability and assurance is the second-largest Industrial AI use case category at 20.5%.
 One of the key challenges is to enable decision-makers to maximize the economics of business decisions by going beyond the equipment level and accurately predicting future asset performance of the whole system.

 3. Process Optimization is perhaps the most obvious and compelling use case, but still one of the most difficult to implement.
 This involves multiple AI-based capabilities across the system: automating repeat human tasks, enabling real-time decisions across various applications, augmenting the asset lifecycle and optimizing the value chain across different business dimensions.